 The Company's investments in subsidiaries in the Company statement of financial position is assessed for impairment annually.
-The carrying value has been compared to the estimated fair value of Malin's investee companies at 31 December 2023 of $\le$ 94.4 million which was deemed to be the recoverable amount.
-This resulted in an impairment charge against the carrying value of investments in subsidiaries of $\le$ 49.0 million.
+The carrying value has been compared to the estimated fair value of Malin's investee companies at 31 December 2024 of €133.5 million which was deemed to be the recoverable amount.
+This resulted in no impairment charge against the carrying value of investments in subsidiaries in 2024.